grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (### Rendezvous with Shakes)

-With darkness, Hemi was able to take a sighting from a star, and he calculated they had made about twenty nautical miles from the point where they had last heard the faintest echo of the depth charges.
+With darkness spreading above, Hemi was able to take a sighting from a star, and he calculated they had made about twenty nautical miles from the point where they had last heard the faintest echo of the depth charges.
 Percy felt that was enough of a cushion that they could start the diesels, and the engines were soon roaring below decks.
 Percy had them throttle up to fifteen knots, and Hemi calculated a precise easterly course that would bring them to the rendezvous point with Shakes.
 Percy kept a lookout in the ring throughout the night and gambled on not using the radar, feeling that it was too likely to give them away.

 They ran through the night on too much coffee and not enough sleep.
 But they saw no other vessels, and there was no sign of the _Grackle_.

 Even as the sun rose before them, Percy kept the boat on the surface, hoping to make the rendezvous with Shakes more or less on time.
 The sun was well above the horizon and they had clear visibility for something like ten miles from the lookout ring before Percy finally called for the submarine to submerge.
-There were only a few more miles more to the rendezvous point with Shakes, and Percy had high confidence that Hemi would navigate them with his usual high precision to the correct spot.
+There were only a few more miles more to the rendezvous point with Shakes, and Percy had confidence that Hemi would navigate them with his usual high precision to the correct spot.

+[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 A few hours later, Hemi announced they had arrived at the rendezvous point.
 They leveled the boat at twenty meters of depth and shut down the motors to wait.
 Everyone except Cassandra passed the midday and afternoon hours in lazy recuperation, catching up on sleep.
 Cassandra was stuck listening to sonar, trying to detect Shakes's approach.
 In the late afternoon she caught the far-off sound of a loud diesel engine, and by the time ten minutes had passed she was sure it was the _Gnat_, approaching the rendezvous at a high speed on the surface.

 At a few miles off, the sound of the diesel disappeared.
 Cassandra assumed Shakes was diving before approaching the rendezvous point.
 Percy called Hemi up to the control room.
 An hour later Shakes's voice came in over the ship-to-ship.
 Hemi arranged with Shakes to mate the _Gnat_ to the underside of the _Prospect_.
 It took another hour to execute the delicate maneuver.